-This one needed it’s own section as you can’t live in London without a trip to the West End every now and again.
-The best way to get cheap tickets for shows and musicals is to leave it until last minute to get tickets, and here’s how…
+This one needed its own section as you can’t live in London without a trip to the West End every now and again.
+The best way to get cheap tickets for shows and musicals is to leave it until the last minute to get tickets, and here’s how…

 - Queue outside the show you want to go to for standby and return tickets on the day.

-- Enter an on the day lottery at a shows box office for tickets as low as £20.
+- Enter the daily lottery at a show’s box office for tickets as low as £20.

 - Download the app Today Tix where you can find special last minute deals and enter lotteries for free and discounted tickets.